troydieter/amazon-rekognition-identity-verification/README.md

 - Node.js (v14.0.0 or later)
 - npm (v6.0.0 or later)

-1. Deploy an AWS Cognito User Pool manually via the AWS CLI or the AWS Console.
+1. **NOTE:** You will need to manually deploy Amazon Cognito.
+Deploy the Cognito User Pool manually via the AWS CLI or the AWS Console.
 [More information is available here.](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-user-pools.html)

 2. Change directory to the frontend:
    ```